Jana-Marie/USB-PD-Firmware/docs/console_config.md

 device needs more power.
 Recommended if the Sink is being used to charge a battery.

+#### toggle_hv_preferred

+Usage: `toggle_hv_preferred`

+Toggles the HV_Preferred flag in the configuration buffer.
+When enabled, preference is given to higher voltages in the range.
+When disabled, preference is given to lower voltages.

 #### set_v

 Usage: `set_v voltage_in_mV`